makeplans/makeplans-custom-forms/readme.md

 If you need to override HTML attributes or set options for a standard field you do not need to set a custom label.
 You can use the standard system label by setting the label to `nil`: `{% phone nil, 'data-required="true"' %}`.

+### Validation

+There is no server side validation done for custom fields.
+We offer some simple client side validations, most notably with [required fields](#required-fields), but keep in mind that a user easily can skip these validations.

+Validation can be added using data-attributes: `data-validate="validation"`.
+Options are set using `data-validate-{method}-{setting}` The following validation methods are available:

+* `date`.
+Date format can be set using `validate-date-format-visual` and/or `validate-date-format`.
+See [Moment.js](https://momentjs.com/docs/#/displaying/format/) for format options.
+* `national_id_no`.
+Validates national id number, intended to be used for the standard field national_id_no.
+Only supports Norwegian rules for id number.
+Country can be set using `validate-national_id_no-default-country_code`, value should be of ISO 3166-1 alpha-2 format.
+* `number`.
+Validate that the value is less than or equal to a max value.
+The value can be set using `validate-number-max`.

 ### Additional options

 With the parameter `options` you can define object specific configurations.